 Kashmir is blessed with some of the famous Temples & Mosques

-Shankaracharya Temple: The sacred temple of Shankaracharya occupies the top of the hill known as Takht-I-Sulaiman in the south-east of Srinagar.
+Shankaracharya Temple: The sacred temple of Shankaracharya occupies the top of the hill known as Shankaracharya Hills in the south-east of Srinagar.
 The site dates back to 250BC.
 The Saint Shankaracharya stayed at this place when he visited Kashmir ten centuries ago to revive Sanatan Dharma.

 Before this date, the temple was known as Gopadri, as an earlier edifice on the same site was built by king Lalitaditya in the 6th century AD.
 In fact, the road below the hill, with residences of high- ranking State Government officials, is still known as Gupkar road.